cividi/whitepaper/README.md

 ---

-<font size="300%">WHITEPAPER DRAFT</font>

-_For your personal review.
-Please send feedback to team@cividi.ch - via Slack - or 0435010155_

----

 # Abstract

 In order for planning and urban development to continue to enable sustainable cities worth living in, despite a growing population, increasing traffic and the politically demanded internal densification, they must become participative, evidence-based and smart.
 Digitalisation offers new possibilities for analysing and involving the population.
-In cooperation with partners from administration, academia and industry, Cividi creates the basis for the participatory development and better use of urban spaces and infrastructure instead of having to build expensive new ones.
+In cooperation with partners from administration, academia and industry, **cividi** creates the basis for the participatory development and better use of urban spaces and infrastructure instead of having to build expensive new ones.

 From the citizen's perspective, there is a growing awareness that relationships with the urban planning field should be more transparent, open, cooperative, actively managed and predictable.
 This is reflected in the dynamics of city planning and politics, concerned with ensuring citizen involvement.
 Participatory urbanism enables forward-thinking architects, planners, engineers and policymakers to work on data science problems together with the wider citizenry - generating shared insights into what truly makes a city tick, and legitimately addressing many of these core concerns.